 A post-award documentation requirement.

+11. Target population election

+The ownership entity must select whether the proposed development’s targeted population is general occupancy or housing for persons 55 years of age or older.

+Determined at full application.

-11. Accessible Units
+12. Accessible Units

 The management agent will offer units with accessibility features:

-first to existing tenants; and
+first to existing tenants who may benefit from the features of the unit; and

 then to the next applicant on the waiting list who may benefit from such features before offering the unit to otherwise qualified applicants.

+When advertising an accessible unit as available, the listing should identify the accessibility features of that unit in order to attract applicants who may benefit from those features.

 Offers must respond to individuals’ voluntarily stated preferences, not presumptions based on perceptions of medical circumstances.